Saturday, July 30, 2022

 Learn about colors and fonts currently popular in New Zealand.
 Lazily surf Kiwi web pages.
 Since New Zealand is now of interest, devote time, as you presently do for, say, social media interaction or masturbation (fine line between the two, I know).
 Don't muster any sense of purpose, just be curious.
 And blithe.
 Don't back up the camera for a panoramic view of yourself plotting a bold trajectory.
 Opt out of that framing.

 We all encounter fleeting facts or leads or connections relevant to New Zealand (or some other destination)...and ignore them.
 Now you'll find yourself paying attention, just because your brain's watching for that stuff.
 Befriend Kiwis as they crop up.
-Pursue all professional leads with a New Zealand angle - or with a degree of separation from a New Zealand angle, e.g. Australian, etc. The flywheel gathers momentum!
+Pursue all professional leads with a New Zealand angle - or within a degree of separation from a New Zealand angle, e.g. Australian, etc. The flywheel gathers momentum!
 Through all this, again, remain blithely bemused.
 You're not considering a move, you're just opening a window.

 After a year, the notion of moving to New Zealand will no longer seem life-explosive or impossibly complicated or bewildering.
 Much human trauma is caused by the collision of reality with a narrow perspective.
 By mere surprise.
 You've eliminated that barrier, so if you ever feel a compulsion to move, you won't feel the gulping sense of disorientaton that prevents people from believing they can do perfectly do-able things.
 You'll be at step four, not step one, thanks to light, easy musing.